-If the document does not have an id-this will most likely indicate that the document has never been saved-a TypeError will be raised.
+If the document does not have an \id-this will most likely indicate that the document has never been saved-a TypeError will be raised.

-If no fields are indicated-either through field or through fields, a ValueError will be raised.
+If no fields are indicated-either through field or through \\fields, a ValueError will be raised.

-- field (str.) (optional) Name of the field to increment. - value (int.) (optional) Value to increment field by. - safe (bool.) (optional) Whether to perform the update in safe mode. - fields (kwargs.)
+- field (str.) (optional) Name of the field to increment. - value (int.) (optional) Value to increment field by. - safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful. - \\fields (\\kwargs.)
 Keyword arguments specifying fields and increment values.